fe9lix/AccessRank/README.md

 ### Demo Project

-The demo project shows a simple usage example: It contains a table view with country names and a text view with predictions.
-When you select a country name, the item is added to *AccessRank*, and the list of predictions for which item you might select next is updated.
+The demo project shows a simple usage example: It contains a table view with item names and a text view with predictions.
+When you select an item, it is added to *AccessRank*, and the list of predictions for which item you might select next is updated.
 When the app is moved to the background state, an *AccessRank* snapshot is saved to the user defaults (also see the section on persistence).
-*Note*: The example doesn't use auto-layout due to some obscure bugs in Xcode 6 beta 2...
+*Note*: The example doesn't use auto-layout due to some obscure bugs in Xcode 6 beta 3.

 ### Usage

-Due to the Swift language currently lacking access modifiers, basically everything in AccessRank.swift is *public*.
+Due to the Swift language currently lacking access modifiers, basically everything in AccessRank.swift is *public* (This will be changed as soon as Swift includes access modifiers in a later release.).
 The properties and methods which are supposed to be used by clients are documented here.

 #### Initializing